 Iven John: To the Abitur, I have almost all the examinations from the past years rausgewraumented and by means of which I then once again an overview per subject / topic / half year procured.
 Everything I did not think of in detail or I had the feeling to have to do it again, I then picked myself up and looked up in my existing documents in more detail.
 If I was interested in more, then I then also tried the Internet and read further.
 We did not have much more original cus- toms from past school years.

-What did a typical afternoon of learning look like?
+What was a typical afternoon of study like?

 Annika Block: Put to the desk with great calmness and read and practice all the documents.
 I also learned a lot with other students from the class.
-Iven John: Targeted, intense, orderly, restless.
-I've always been on a topic right now and I've been working on it until I feel like I'm not just getting it, but I'm fit enough.
-After that I took a break.
-Most of the time I only managed one or two topics a day, but felt much safer and more informed.
-From long, wild learning orgies before the exam, I think less, because I at least just do not hold it.
-I preferred to attend a lesson from the beginning, then there was less catching up to do and you could limit yourself to "broadening" your knowledge rather than having to start from scratch.
+Iven John: Targeted, intensive, orderly, break-rich.
+I have always taken on one topic at a time and dealt with it until I felt that I not only understood it, but was fit enough for it.
+Then I took a break.
+Most of the time I only managed one or two topics a day, but I felt much safer and more informed.
+I don't like long, wild learning orgies before the exam, because at least I just can't stand it.
+I preferred to be involved in one topic from the beginning, then there was less to catch up on and one could limit oneself to “expanding” the respective knowledge rather than having to start from scratch again.

 From student to student: What tips can you give your high school graduates to effective and sustainable learning?

 Annika Block: Early starting with learning pays off.
 Learning tricks did not exist with me.
-Iven John: A thousand times read, a thousand times understood and yet mostly for the most diverse reasons not implemented: do not go crazy, orderly and targeted learn and especially not all at once!
-Of course, this presupposes that you start with the reprocessing, where the dog is often buried again.
-My tip for the procedure: Ever in time - at the latest after the last normal exam - collect all topics per subject and look honestly, what actually has to be done until the "ground zero".
-This not only makes the structured approach easier, it also takes a fair bit of uncertainty.
-Then proceed according to the different types of learning and people.
+Iven John: Read a thousand times, understood a thousand times and yet mostly not implemented for a variety of reasons: do not drive yourself crazy, learn in an orderly and targeted manner and above all not all at once!
+Of course, this presupposes that you start reprocessing accordingly, where the dog is often buried again.
+My tip on how to proceed: Collect all topics per subject in good time - at the latest after the last normal exam - and look honestly at what needs to be done until "ground zero".
+This not only makes it easier for you to take a structured approach, it also takes away a good deal of uncertainty.
+Then proceed according to the different types of learners and people.

 And what were the best learning tricks for the exam preparation?

-Iven John: Some like to make an exact timetable, others say "good, to 1German, then math".
-Others think then: "Phew, that still fits.
-I start to the X-th ".
-To each his own, only in each case is the first and best step to get an overview.
-Then everything will be done in time!
-Anyone who does what he does best, but most students will have the most success in bundling their information in any way.
-Personally, I have read a lot, then wrote down key points and then looked at it again the day before the exam and directly before the exam again.
+Iven John: Some like to make an exact schedule, others say rather: "Good, up to 1German, then math".
+Others then think: “Phew, that still fits.
+I'm starting on the Xth ”.
+Everyone's own, only in any case, is the first and best step to get an overview.
+Then everything will work out in time!
+Everyone, as he does best, most students will only have the greatest success if they pool their information in some way.
+I personally read a lot, then wrote down key points and then looked at it again the day before and right before the exam.
 The whole thing has proven itself for me.

 How did you look at the topic of exam anxiety and how did you deal with exam pressure?

 Annika Block: My exam was very large, but was always just before the examination there, so I could relax briefly, which has brought a lot.
-Iven John: Test anxiety sounds like panic to me.
-Most people are panicked when they are unknown.
-Yes, those who are prepared for questions and tasks are uncertain, but if you prepare yourself to the point where you think "I know what you're doing", then you're in the matter and no matter what question comes then, the whole thing can not completely unknown.
+Iven John: Exam anxiety sounds like panic to me.
+One is usually panicked with the unknown.
+Yes, the questions and tasks to be faced are uncertain, but if you prepare to the point where you think “I know my way around”, then you are in the matter and no matter which question comes up, the whole thing can not be completely unknown.
 I have accordingly Respect After exams, one can never rule out a certain unknown, but to speak of fear and to persuade oneself of that, that can only be bad.

 Any tips for today's test subjects?

-Iven John: Ask yourself: Do you know what this is about?
-Can you play the core elements?
+Iven John: Ask yourself: Do you know what it's about?
+Can you reproduce the core elements?
 Yes?
-Then you do not have to be afraid, right?
+Then you don't have to be afraid, do you?
 You know the topic?
-Right?
-Something else is the pressure.
-Only helps: recognize pressure source.
-A German proverb says so beautifully: "Danger recognized, danger banished."
-True to the motto, I think about what the pressure is, and meet the source accordingly.
-So take it easy is only half as wild!
+Correct?
+It is something else with the pressure.
+The only thing that helps: Recognize the pressure source.
+A German proverb says so nicely: "Danger recognized, danger averted."
+True to the motto, I think about what constitutes the pressure and meet the source accordingly.
+So: take it easy is only half as wild!

 Your eCourse on Demand: Choose your personal eCourse on this or another desired topic, As a PDF download.
 Up to 30 lessons with each 4 learning task + final lesson.
 Please enter the title under "interests".
 Alternatively, we are happy to put together your course for you or offer you a personal regular eMailCourse including supervision and certificate - all further information!